webmachinelearning/webnn-samples/code/README.md

 Click the `Run` button to run the code in the code editor.

 Click the `Edit` button to edit the code in the code editor.

+Select different example from the `Examples` dropdown list.